 Columns

 All CSS for columns is included in the framework.
-The 552px content space can be divided into several collapsible or fixed columns by using the class .col
+The 552px content space can be divided into several collapsible or fixed columns by using the class .col on a td to create the column and .collapse to make it collapse for mobile screens.
+If you want fixed columns, use the class .col-fixed and do not use .collapse.

-.
-If the group of columns goes onto more than 1 row, like in a 2x2 grid layout, the last column in each row should be given .row-end
+The first column in each row will need the .first class and the last one will need .last.
+If the group of columns goes onto more than 1 row, like in a 2x2 grid layout, the last column in each row should be given .row-end instead of .last, with only the final column on the final row being assigned .last.
+This ensures correct padding when collapsed.

-attribute on the td
+align="left" attribute on the td and add the class .center-mobile.

 Two equal-width columns